mandiant/flare-wmi/python-cim/doc/data-recovery.md

   this page not mapped to a logical page (unallocated page)
 ```

+you can learn more about searching wmi structures in the section on [finding bytes](./find-bytes.md).

-let's walk through how to interpret these hits.
+anyways, let's walk through how to interpret these hits.

 ### active data